Compare Loans To Buy a Business in Australia

 • Is money the prime motivation for selling or do they have to sell for specific reasons?
 If so, what are they?
 The owner could be ready to retire or switch careers.
 Or there could be other undisclosed reasons like competitors taking more market share or an expected downturn in the industry.

 • How much of the company is the seller selling?
 The whole entity, or just some or all of the trading parts?
+Will the current owner maintain an interest in its ongoing success.

 After you’ve checked valuation, financial due diligence, and market research off your list, you can think about making an offer if you still want to go ahead with the purchase.
 You’ll enter into negotiations with the seller, and once both parties have agreed on a price, you can proceed with a contract to legally seal the deal.

 The contract will outline the final price, financial terms and conditions of the sale.
 Make sure there’s a provision that clearly confirms your legal ownership of all key assets and that states that all existing contracts with suppliers, leases and land titles are to be transferred to you.
+If you will be borrowing to finance the purchase, ensure your legal representative makes the contract conditional on your finance being approved.

 Once you’ve signed the contract, you can lodge your application for transfer of the registered business name with ASIC.
 Don’t forget to transfer any relevant permits, licences, registrations and certificates.
 Check the Australian Business Licence and Information Service (ABLIS) to see which licences you need to transfer.